Extraversion and introversion: Introversion

 Introversion is the state of primarily obtaining gratification from one's own mental life.
 Introverts are typically perceived as more reserved or reflective.
 Some popular psychologists have characterized introverts as people whose energy tends to expand through reflection and dwindle during interaction.
 This is similar to Jung's view, although he focused on mental energy rather than physical energy.
 Few modern conceptions make this distinction.
 Introverts often take pleasure in solitary activities such as reading, writing, or meditating.
 An introvert is likely to enjoy time spent alone and find less reward in time spent with large groups of people.
 Introverts are easily overwhelmed by too much stimulation from social gatherings and engagement, introversion having even been defined by some in terms of a preference for a quiet, more minimally stimulating external environment.
-They prefer to concentrate on a single activity at a time and like to observe situations before they participate, especially observed in developing children and adolescents.
+They prefer to concentrate on a single activity at a time and like to observe situations before they participate.
+This is especially observed in developing children and adolescents.
 They are more analytical before speaking.

 Mistaking introversion for shyness is a common error.
 Introversion is a preference, while shyness stems from distress.
 Introverts prefer solitary to social activities, but do not necessarily fear social encounters like shy people do.
 Susan Cain, author of the book Quiet: The Power of Introverts in a World That Can't Stop Talking, argues that modern Western culture misjudges the capabilities of introverted people, leading to a waste of talent, energy, and happiness.
 Cain describes how society is biased against introverts, and that, with people being taught from childhood that to be sociable is to be happy, introversion is now considered "somewhere between a disappointment and pathology".
-In contrast, Cain says that introversion is not a "second-class" trait but that both introverts and extraverts enrich society, with examples including the introverts J. K. Rowling, Isaac Newton, Albert Einstein, Mahatma Gandhi, Dr. Seuss, W. B. Yeats, Steven Spielberg, and Larry Page.
+In contrast, Cain says that introversion is not a "second-class" trait but that both introverts and extraverts enrich society, with examples including the introverts Isaac Newton, Albert Einstein, Mahatma Gandhi, Dr. Seuss, W. B. Yeats, Steven Spielberg, J. K. Rowling, and Larry Page.

 Ambiversion

 Most contemporary trait theories measure levels of extraversion-introversion as part of a single, continuous dimension of personality, with some scores near one end, and others near the halfway mark.
 Ambiversion is falling more or less in the middle.
+The concept of ambiversion was proposed by American psychologist Edmund Smith Conklin in 1923, but did not gain popularity until 2013 after American psychologist Adam Grant published research on it.